 Add / Drop Deadline

-The LAST day to be able to add / drop classes this fall 2014 semester is September 11, 2014.
+The LAST day to be able to add / drop classes this spring 2015 semester is February 5, 2015.

 F1 students are authorized to work on campus for up to 20 hours per week during the fall and spring semesters, and full time during summer and winter vacations.
-Please meet with the ISS Coordinator for more details regarding this.
+Please meet with the ISS Coordinator for more details.

 Personal and Emergency Contact Information

 To be in compliance with U.S. Immigration Regulations, it is extremely important that the university has current contact information for all international students AT ALL TIMES.
-Failure to update your personal information with the university will put your immigration status in jeopardy.
+Failure to update your personal information in your campus portal may put your immigration status in jeopardy.